theolivenbaum/resin/README.md

 Resin is a remote

 - vector database where the key is a 64-bit vector that may or may not translate into a string  (it's up to you) and the payload is a list of Int64's.
 What the payload translates into is also your choice.
-I've chosen document IDs.
 - execution node that stores lists of Int64's where the key is either that size of a word or a query expression.
 Each node in an expression tree carries a key and also define either an AND, OR or NOT set operation.

 Locally it's a language model framework and remotely it's a search engine (not one of those dumb ones).